scouts-l Mail Archive for June of 2000: Zip-Off Cargo Pants

 1) Your best bet this year is to look for nylon zip-offs in your local

 retail stores.
-That is where our SPL found ours, and a cheaper style as
+That is where our SPL found the Nesi brand, as well as an

 I'm sure they are there somewhere.
 When searching for nylon zip-off pants,